nkanyisom/hb_bootcamp/README.md

   - Team_A/
   - Team_B/

+## Bootcamp Challenges

+Details about each challenge will be added here as the bootcamp progresses.

 ## Getting Started

 Each challenge folder contains separate directories for Team A and Team B to work on their solutions independently.